Online Health Chat with Kareem Abu-Elmagd, MD, PhD and Gordon Bowen

 On Cleveland Clinic

 Cleveland Clinic's Transplant Center is a national leader in transplantation, performing bone and soft tissue transplants, bone marrow transplants, heart transplants, lung transplants, corneal transplants, kidney transplants, pancreas transplants, intestinal transplants, liver transplants and more.
 The recruitment of exceptional transplant specialists and scientists, combined with technical innovation and cutting-edge research, has made Cleveland Clinic one of the world's most comprehensive transplant centers.
-More information about the Transplant Center can be found at www.clevelandclinic.org/transplant.
+More information about the Transplant Center can be found at my.clevelandclinic.org/departments/transplant.

 Cleveland Clinic's Liver Transplant Program is among the most comprehensive in the world, and includes a living donor liver transplant program.
 Patients on our wait list receive transplants nearly twice as fast as the average expected national rate, and our one-year survival rate of 91.2 percent exceeds the national average for expected survival rate.
 Cleveland Clinic also offers a unique living donor program for select patients who require liver transplants.
 Cleveland Clinic's Intestinal Rehabilitation and Transplant Program offers comprehensive services to patients by a world-class team of medical and surgical specialists in gastrointestinal diseases, total parenteral nutrition (TPN) experts and transplant surgeons.
 Cleveland Clinic is one of only 15 CMS-certified intestinal transplant programs in the nation, and one of only eight specializing in caring for adult patients.